MicrosoftDocs/memdocs/memdocs/configmgr/core/plan-design/diagnostics/levels-of-diagnostic-usage-data-collection-2010.md

 - Count of distinct branding for application catalog

-- Count of Microsoft 365 applications created using dashboard
+- Count of Microsoft 365 Apps applications created using dashboard

 - Count of packages by type